The Andrew Peterson Farm

 The CCHS applied for and received a grant to begin working on the North Barn to restore the foundation, in the Fall of 2011.
 Patrick Sieben spent many hours working on the foundation with wonderful results.

-In 2012, the CCHS received two grants for structural restoration of the North Barn.
+In 2012, the CCHS received two more grants for structural restoration of the North Barn.
 These projects have been financed in part by the State of Minnesota through the Arts and Cultural Heritage Fund.
-A final grant is still needed to complete the structural restoration work.
+They included harvesting wood from nearby period-appropriate barns which were being torn down, to be used to replace any rotted or unstable wood in the North Barn.

 Restoration of the foundation completed